ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 - Default: respect the veto.
 - **Panel consideration for veto override** only under extraordinary circumstances:

-  - New, independently verifiable evidence demonstrating material change.
+  - New, independently verifiable evidence demonstrating material change that could not reasonably have been available at the time of the original veto.
   - Supermajority required (≥3 of 4 panel members).
-  - Full written documentation and additional appeals step mandatory.
+  - Full written documentation of rationale.
+  - Additional appeals step mandatory.

 ---